 How to Ensure Your Queenless Hive Survives

-In some instances, a queen will become sick.
+In some instances a queen will become sick.
 If this happens, the colony will be affected.
-Experienced beekeepers will be well aware of the different sound a colony makes when there is something amiss with the queen.
-It is usually much louder, and you may also notice that bees in the vicinity of the hive are flying around in an aggressive manner.
+Experienced beekeepers will well know the different sound a colony makes when there is something amiss with the queen.
+It is usually much louder, and you may also notice that bees in the hive’s vicinity are flying around in an aggressive manner.

 Once bees become aware that something is wrong with their queen, they will begin the process of raising a new queen.
 This can take about two weeks.
 However, it can take a further two to three weeks for this new queen to start laying eggs.

 This means that four to five weeks will have passed before the colony can begin reproducing again.
-However, this timeframe depends on the colony already having eggs or good larvae present when the queen dies.
-Unfortunately, this is not always the case and if so, the beekeeper will have to intervene.
+Nevertheless, this timeframe depends on the colony already having eggs or good larvae present when the queen dies.
+Unfortunately, this is not always the case, so the beekeeper will have to intervene.
 As soon as you notice that your hive no longer has a queen, you will need to act to ensure its survival.